 Pearl Seas Cruises

-Fellow PassengersCertain itineraries, like certain cruise lines or ships, attract a certain kind of passenger.
+Fellow PassengersCertain itineraries, just like certain cruise lines or ships, attract a certain kind of passenger.
 Short trips and mega-ships have their followers, as do long voyages and smaller vessels.
 Coastal and river trips have generally been the province of the comfortably mature and curious.
-With the aging of the Boomer Generation and its desire to get up close and personal with the world -- but in up-to-date comfort -- Pearl Seas may have a market ready and waiting for it.
+With the aging of the Boomer Generation and its desire to get up close and personal with the world -- but in up-to-date comfort -- Pearl Seas might have a market ready and waiting.
 Those same people who have discovered European river cruising and inter-island voyages around Tahiti or the Greek Islands will certainly enjoy the size and style of the product while exploring smaller islands in the Caribbean or visiting the rugged coasts of New England and Canada's Maritimes.

 Expect a blend of middle-aged and older folks, educated and well-traveled, mostly American and Canadian, with a healthy dose of the British Isles and their brethren from Down Under, as well as a smattering of Europeans curious to see another aspect of America and the Caribbean.

 Depending on the company's desire to pursue it, the ships might also represent an alternative for families looking for quiet quality time or young professionals in search of a comfortable respite from the pace of daily life.
 Additionally, the ships also offer an excellent opportunity for corporate incentives and reunion groups of many types.
 While these groups will always be a minority, they do represent potential that can't be ignored.

 The cabins on the Pearl Mist are large and comfortable.
 There is free wireless.
 Wine is included at lunch and dinner as are cocktails for an hour ...
 Read more

 I thoroughly enjoyed this cruise - everything about it!
 The bedroom was spacious with a king-sized bed, dresser, full-sized bathroom, and balcony. ...
 Read more